New UK vet pricing rules: What pet owners need to know

 Most insurers apply waiting periods before illness cover begins.

-If your cat shows symptoms during the waiting period, that issue may be treated as pre-existing and excluded.
+If your cat shows symptoms during the waiting period, that issue may be treated as a pre-existing condition and will be excluded from the cover.

 If your priority is the broadest possible cover and you are comfortable paying more, look at insurers with very high annual limits.